"Forum selection" means home turf. Always try to choose your own battleground.

 The contracting parties can decide what state's laws will govern the interpretation of your contract.
 If you live in California, to remove any doubt, you'd want your contract to say "This Agreement will be governed by California law."
 It's especially important to specify this if any of the other parties to the contract aren't in California, or if any part of the contract is going to be performed somewhere besides California.

 California is a good choice for contract enforcement besides it being your home state.
 It's got a well-deserved reputation for being pro-plaintiff (of course, not all judges in all courts, but generally), and some areas of law are well-developed in California, including entertainment law, intellectual property law, and securities law.
-There may be another state that's preferable for your forum selection clause, maybe even one that's neutral territory for the contracting parties.
+There may be another state that's preferable for your forum selection clause, maybe even one that's neutral territory for the contracting parties, equal distance from everyone.
+If you can't negotiate your home state as the forum, the next best choice is neutral territory.

 Forum Selection Clause